 - 1. Transmit date data items in the year, month, day format (YYYYMMDD) - 2.
 Leave the year, month and/or day blank when they cannot be estimated or are unknown - 3.
-Most SEER registries collect the month, day, and year.
-When the full date (YYYYMMDD) is transmitted, the seventh and eighth digits (day) will be held confidentially and only used for survival calculations when received by NCI SEER.
-The corresponding date flag is not affected (it will remain blank).
+Most SEER registries collect the month, day, and year for date therapy initiated.
+When the full date (YYYYMMDD) is transmitted, the seventh and eighth digits (day) will be deleted when the data are received by NCI SEER.